-We all want to get the best possible deal when it comes to spending our hard-earned money.
+We all want to get the best possible deal when it comes to spending our hard-earned money on home remodeling upgrades.
 However, there are some items that fall in the “never bargain shop” category.
 A new roof ranks high on that list. 😉

-Across the US, a typical architectural asphalt shingle roof will cost between $4.00 and $5.50 per sq. ft. to install, depending on the brand and type of shingle, and project specifics variables. — This pricing range normally includes all the necessary materials, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, obtaining all the necessary site plans and building permits required by the local building departments, professional installation, and contractor’s workmanship warranty.
+Across the US, a typical architectural asphalt shingle roof will cost between $4.00 and $5.50 per sq. ft. to install, depending on the brand and type of shingles, and project specifics variables. — This pricing range normally includes all the necessary roofing materials and supplies, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, obtaining all the necessary site plans and building permits required by the local building departments, professional installation, and contractor’s workmanship warranty.

-In the high cost of living areas like San Francisco Bay area, Los Angeles, San Diego, Portland, Seattle, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $4.50 and $7.50 per sq.ft. to replace a basic roof with mid-range architectural shingles. — This range exceeds the national average due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.
+In the high cost of living areas like San Francisco Bay area, San Jose, Los Angeles, San Diego, Portland, Seattle, Portland, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $4.50 and $8.00 per sq. ft. to replace a roof on a typical 2,200 square foot house with mid-range architectural shingles. — This range exceeds the national average due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.

 Note: The actual estimates homeowners receive can vary widely, depending on the location of the property (local real estate market), roof’s overall complexity, and the type of system you choose to install.
 Quotes can also vary greatly from contractor to contractor in the same area, which is why it’s so important to get several professional estimates.